Ceirios1/Portfolio/cv.md

 ## PERSONAL STATEMENT
 "Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time." —Thomas A. Edison <br/>
-A highly motivated, confident and dedicated individual who learns fast and think cratively.
-I am currently in my seacond year at Lewes College studing Softwere and Game desing.
+A highly motivated, confident and dedicated individual who learns fast and think creatively.
+I am currently in my second year at Lewes College studying Software and Game design.
 Having gained wide amounts of experience in the catering industry I have been able to equip myself with strong communication and interpersonal skills whilst using a proactive initiative to deliver a quality experience for the client in a constantly changing work environment.
 I am now looking to put these skills to use for a ski season.

 ### WORK EXPERIENCE